 In Velocity’s True Competitive Advantage, there are 4 Bird Styles that align with the DISC model of behavior, and each one has a hidden genius about them.
 This hidden genius is a remarkable ability that comes naturally to each style and gives them a competitive edge.
 However, many are unaware of what that means for them.

 Need a review of the Bird Styles?
-Click here to learn about each Bird and their core traits.
+Click here to learn about each DISC with birds, disc assessments, and each Bird and their core traits.

 The hidden genius of an Eagle — the D, or dominant, in the DISC model — is how they handle conflict.

 Have you ever noticed how Eagles don’t shy away from conflict but instead seem to relish in it?
 To an Eagle, having an impassioned debate is exhilarating and often brings out their best thinking.
 To them, it is not a conflict but a conversation that leads to clarity.
 If achieving this requires a back-and-forth exchange where conviction and even volume is amplified, then Eagles are happy to oblige.

 The question is, why are Eagles so comfortable with conflict?
 Simply put, Eagles don’t take it personally.
 Two Eagles can have an assertive exchange and then go have lunch with little, if any, emotional residue from the encounter.
 This allows Eagles to remain agile and free of resistance as they navigate from one negotiation to the next.

 The hidden genius of the Parrot — the I, or influence, in the DISC model — is optimism.